'Scum of the earth': Drug victims face Purdue Pharma owners

 Jenny Scully, a nurse in New York, gave birth in 2014 while on OxyContin and other opioids prescribed years earlier when she was dealing with both breast cancer and injuries from an accident.
 She was told her baby would be healthy, Scully said, but the little girl has had a lifetime of physical, developmental and emotional difficulties.

-“You have destroyed so many lives,’ she said, pulling her daughter into view. ”Take a good look at this beautiful little girl your robbed of the person she could have been.”
+“You have destroyed so many lives,” she said, pulling her daughter into view.
+“Take a good look at this beautiful little girl you robbed of the person she could have been.”

 The forum was unconventional for the White Plains, New York, courtroom of Bankruptcy Judge Robert Drain, who on Wednesday gave tentative approval to key elements of a plan to settle thousands of lawsuits against the company.

-“The nature of today’s proceedings are unique and important,” Drain said to open the hearing.
-“The past and ongoing impact of OxyContin on individual people has always been of critical importance in this case.”
+Other drugmakers and wholesalers and even a consulting company have also been settling lawsuits over the opioid crisis, which has been linked two more than 500,000 deaths in the U.S. over the past two decades.
+But Purdue’s case stands out because it was an early player with OxyContin and is privately owned.

-The settlement agreement is estimated to be worth at least $10 billion over time.
-It calls for members of the Sackler family to contribute $5.5 billion to $6 billion over 17 years to fight the opioid crisis.
-That’s an increase of more than $1 billion over a previous version that was rejected by another judge on appeal.
+The settlement is estimated to be worth at least $10 billion over time.
+It calls for the Sacklers to contribute $5.5 billion to $6 billion over 17 years to fight the opioid crisis.
+That’s an increase of more than $1 billion over a previous version rejected by another judge on appeal.
 Most of the money would be used for efforts to combat the crisis, but $750 million would go directly to victims or their survivors.

-The overall settlement, which still requires actions by multiple courts to take effect, provides more than $150 million for Native American tribes and over $100 million for medical monitoring and payments for children born in withdrawal from opioids.
+The overall settlement, which still requires actions by multiple courts to take effect, provides more than $150 million for Native American tribes and over $100 million for medical monitoring and payments for children born in opioid withdrawal.

-The plan also calls for family members to give up ownership of the company so it could become a new entity with its profits dedicated to stemming the epidemic.
+The plan also calls for family members to give up ownership of the company so it can become a new entity, Knoa Pharma, with its profits dedicated to stemming the epidemic.
 In exchange, Sackler family members would get protection from lawsuits over opioids.

 The family also agreed not to oppose any efforts to remove the Sackler name from cultural and educational institutions they have supported and to make public a larger cache of company documents.